Public university in the Midwest for 18 years running (U.S. News & World Report)

 Four hundred Truman students choose to study abroad each year and expand their learning communities across physical and cultural borders, choosing from more than 50 countries as their learning destinations.
 Open Doors ranks Truman among the top master’s-level universities in the country for percentage of students who study abroad.

-Undergraduates have numerous funding opportunities through grants and fellowships to pursue independent and collaborative research, either on campus, in the community, or even abroad.
+Undergraduates have numerous funding opportunities through fellowships to pursue independent and collaborative research, either on campus, in the community, or even abroad.

 Students can pursue even more of their interests by enrolling in Truman’s five- or eight-week-long summer sessions, which include online classes and convenient scheduling that still leaves time for relaxation and vacation in between semesters.